MafaldaSFerreira/physalia_adaptation_course-2024/02_day2/Tutorial_Day2_PopGen.md

 Back on the server:

-We can also calculate π with VCFtools using the command:
+We can also calculate nucleotide diversity (π) with VCFtools using the command:
 ```bash
 vcftools --vcf populations_2lin_random/populations.snps.vcf --site-pi --keep documents/pop_canada40.txt --out FST/pi_canada
 ```
 However, these single-site estimates of π are not very meaningful. π is defined as the average number of nucleotide differences per site between two DNA sequences in all possible pairs in the sample population.
-That is the same reason why π averaged across polymorphic sites in Stacks is not meaningful either. π must be averaged across the whole length of the sequence you are analyzing (number of variant + invariant sites), whether it is a collection of RAD loci or whole chromosomes. [pixy](https://pixy.readthedocs.io/en/latest/) is an alternative tool that allows calculating π, d<sub>xy</sub> and F<sub>ST</sub> using a vcf file and its documentation provides a good explanation about this bias [(Korunes & Samuk 2021)](https://onlinelibrary.wiley.com/doi/10.1111/1755-0998.13326).
+That is the same reason why π averaged across polymorphic sites in Stacks is not meaningful either. π must be averaged across the whole length of the sequence you are analyzing (**number of variant + invariant sites**), whether it is a collection of RADseq loci or whole chromosomes. [pixy](https://pixy.readthedocs.io/en/latest/) is an alternative tool that allows calculating π, d<sub>xy</sub> and F<sub>ST</sub> using a VCF file and its documentation provides a good explanation about this bias [(Korunes & Samuk 2021)](https://onlinelibrary.wiley.com/doi/10.1111/1755-0998.13326).

 >OBS!
-Because there are so many different ways to estimate F<sub>ST</sub>, it is important to always report the program and the methods used.**
+Because there are so many different ways to estimate F<sub>ST</sub>, it is important to always report the program and the methods used.

 For example, Stacks adopts an AMOVA F<sub>ST</sub>-based approach by Weir (from Genetic Data Analysis II, chapter 5, "F Statistics," pp166-167), while VCFtools uses the F<sub>ST</sub> estimate by Weir and Cocherham (1984).
 These two methods may produce slightly different estimates.
 Furthermore, VCFtools generates a weighted estimate of F<sub>ST</sub> that may be better suited to capture genome-wide population differentiation.

 #### (Optional) Investigate structure in relation to geography

 To assess genetic structure in relation to geography and pre-existing partitions (e.g. sampling locations), we can also look into population pairwise F<sub>ST</sub>.
 Here is an extra tutorial to get a matrix of population pairwise F<sub>ST</sub> (for the 12 Canadian populations) and assess whether genetic differentiation is correlated with geographic distance (e.g., isolation-by-distance).
-If you have extra time, or need it in the future, you can find the tutorial at this link [Population pairwise F<sub>ST</sub> and IBD tutorial](Tutorial_day2_IBD_optional.md).
+If you have extra time, or need it in the future, you can find the tutorial following this link [Population pairwise F<sub>ST</sub> and IBD tutorial](Tutorial_day2_IBD_optional.md).

 ## 2-2.
 Principal Component Analysis (PCA)

 Population structure leads to systematic patterns in measures of mean relatedness between individuals in large genomic data sets, which are often discovered and visualized using dimension reduction techniques such as principal component analysis (PCA).
-The results of PCA can produce "maps" of population structure that may reflect the samples' geographic origin dirstored by rates of gene flow (November et al., 2008) or other intra-genome evolutionary processes that can bond or dispel certain groups of samples.
+The results of PCA can produce "maps" of population structure that may reflect the samples' geographic origin distorted by rates of gene flow (November et al., 2008) or other intra-genome evolutionary processes that can bond or dispel certain groups of samples.
 Using PCA in genomics is quite simple without the need to diving into the math.

-For this analysis, we will convert vcf files into geno format (matrix of genotypes: 0,1,2) using the program VCFtools on the server.
+On the server, for this analysis we will convert VCF files into a "geno" format (matrix of genotypes: 0, 1, 2) using the program VCFtools.

-Here, we will work with two vcf files:
+Here, we will work with two datasets (2 VCF files):
-* vcf file containing four populations with the two lineages (H, L, O, and U)
+* four populations with the two lineages (H, L, O, and U)
-* vcf file containing 12 populations from Canada (A-L)
+* 12 populations from Canada (A-L)

-In genomics, PCA are multivariate analyses which could be biases by extremely rare variants (i.e. only represented by one sample)
+In genomics, PCA are multivariate analyses which could be biased by extremely rare variants (i.e. only represented by one sample)
 >Linck, E., & Battey, C. J. (2019).
 Minor allele frequency thresholds strongly affect population structure inference with genomic data sets.
 Molecular Ecology Resources, 19(3), 639–647. doi: 10.1111/1755-0998.12995, https://onlinelibrary.wiley.com/doi/abs/10.1111/1755-0998.12995

 So we will also restrict our matrix to the most frequent SNPs (MAF> 1%).
 We can do this using VCFtools: